Updated in May 22, 2020. Updates to Moodle Visual customization coverage come courtesy of Edwiser.

 - A “Forgot password” link

-- Also optionally, a set of “Sign up using” buttons, that lets users bring their credentials on Google, Facebook or other platforms to authenticate using the OAuth 2 protocol
+- “Sign up using” buttons that let users log in using their credentials on Google, Facebook or other platforms to authenticate using the OAuth 2 protocol.

 - Your logo